How to Build an In-House AML Tool: Case Study and Best Practices

 Step 3: Full-Rollout and Operational Autonomy

-Once the pilot proved to be successful, within six months it had phased out older modules and began managing the bank’s full portfolio.
+• Once the pilot proved to be successful, within six months it had phased out older modules and began managing the fintech’s full portfolio.

-Containerized microservices allow for increased adaptability, as teams can easily incorporate new watchlists and negative news feeds on the bank’s cloud platform.
+• Containerized microservices allow for increased adaptability, as teams can easily incorporate new watchlists and negative news feeds on the cloud platform.

-With the additional resources available from no longer paying vendor licenses, the bank was able to re-invest those funds into employee training on the new AML tool.
+• With the additional resources available from no longer paying vendor licenses, the fintech was able to re-invest those funds into employee training on the new AML tool.

 Implementing an In-House AML Tool on Cloud Platforms